tayontech/cybersecurity-interview-guide/interview-questions.md

 ## Network Security Interview Questions
 * Which is more secure HTTPS, SSL, or TLS.
 (This is a trick question.
 Requires basic networking knowledge.
 Hint: What does HTTPS use to enrypt data?)
 * What is the importance of DNS monitoring?
 What are DNS attack methods?
 (Straight forward question.
 Intermediate networking knowledge.
 The interviewer is gauging your overall knowledge of DNS and how it can be expoloited)
+- Not sure if you want to use the phrase "straight forward" this often here.
+If the audience for the repo is mainly entry level folks, this won't all be straight forward for them.

 ## Application Security
 When interviewing for cybersecurity positions, there won't be many application security questions unless you're applying for cloud, appsec, etc type roles.
 You still need to understand the fundamental concept of application security, although.